 Lee Cole, Oldcastle Materials

 Learn from an industry leader about the importance of EH&S commitment, why achieving EH&S excellence makes business sense, and how it can instill workplace engagement and pride.

 12:45 - 2:30 PM

 With less than two years remaining in the current U.S. Executive Branch term, understand how the changing political landscape may effect regulatory decision-making now and into the immediate future.
 Understand the factors that drove EH&S regulation over the last five years, and hear from agency officials and other stakeholders what is in store over the next five years.
 Specifically, EH&S regulatory agency representatives will outline their top programs, review their past successes and challenges, and provide the audience a glimpse into what's next.
 Hear how industry stakeholders help to minimize regulatory impact to small businesses like asphalt pavement companies.
 And learn about how Congressional advocacy can help curtail regulatory agency overreach.

 12:45 - 1:15 PM

 Addressing Regulatory Burden

-Keith Holiman, Managing Director for Environment, Technology & Regulatory Affairs, U.S. Chamber of Commerce; Wayne Valis (invited), Valis Associates (former staff assistant to three U.S. Presidents)
+Keith Holman, Managing Director for Environment, Technology & Regulatory Affairs, U.S. Chamber of Commerce

 1:15 - 2:30 PM

 EH&S Information Management Systems

 Understand how EH&S information management systems can be used to help ensure continued compliance with EH&S regulations.
 Learn about the latest innovations in cloud-based software systems from KMI Innovations.
 Hear about one company’s efforts to continually improve their comprehensive EH&S management system.
 Here from product vendors about their latest EH&S management software innovations.

 3:45 - 5:15 PM